Special forces of Algeria: The role of the special units during the Algerian civil war

-In 1992, the center of conduct and coordination of actions of anti-subversive fight (CLAS) was created.
+In 1992, the centre of conduct and coordination of actions of anti-subversive fight (CLAS) was created.

 It will become operational from September 1992, and will be installed at the level of the headquarters of the command of the ground forces, in Aïn-Naadja in the suburb of Algiers.

 This structure was composed of special army units and personnel from the Department of Intelligence and Security (DRS).

 At its creation, CLAS included three parachute regiments (the 4th and 18th RAP, and the 12th RPC), a military police battalion (the 90th BPM) and a reconnaissance regiment (the 25th RR).

 In addition, the Gendarmerie's Rapid Intervention Group (GIR) and men from the Army's Central Security Directorate (DCSA) were also mobilized to supervise and support the sweep operations.

 It should also be noted that in the same year, the regiments and battalions of air fusilier commandos (RFCA) made their appearance in the Algerian air force with the graduation of their first class.

 The air commando fusiliers, like the paratroopers and marine fusiliers, also played an important role in the fight against terrorism in the maquis during the 1990s.
-For example, members of the 782nd RFCA neutralized terrorists during a skirmish in the center of Laghouat without causing collateral casualties or injuries.
+For example, members of the 782nd RFCA neutralized terrorists during a skirmish in the centre of Laghouat without causing collateral casualties or injuries.

 However, the territorial organization of CLAS was restructured in March 1993, notably with the creation of "operational sectors" covering several wilayas, each of which worked jointly with the police, the gendarmerie, and army detachments and, a few years later, militias.

 The military of the special troops depended on the CLAS and worked closely with those of the DRS.
 Some units were jointly dependent on these two commands.
-In each military region, the elements of the territorial research and investigation centers (CTRI) depended on the DRS, and these worked closely with those of the CLAS.
+In each military region, the elements of the territorial research and investigation centres (CTRI) depended on the DRS, and these worked closely with those of the CLAS.

 The parachute commando regiments were therefore moved from their cantonment to the Algiers region, and their prerogatives have changed, their mission is now to carry out special operations, acquire intelligence, and fight terrorism.